bbcmicrobit/micropython/docs/microbit_micropython_api.rst

     display.get_pixel(x, y) # gets the brightness of the pixel (x,y) display.set_pixel(x, y, val) # sets the brightness of the pixel (x,y) to val (between 0 and 9, inclusive) display.clear() # clears the display
-    display.print(string, delay=400) # prints the string to the display one character at a time display.print(image, delay=400) # prints the image to the screen. display.scroll(string, delay=400) # scrolls a string across the display (more exciting than display.print) display.animate(image, delay, stride, start, wait=True, loop=False)
+    display.show(string, delay=400) # prints the string to the display one character at a time display.show(image, delay=400) # shows the image on the screen. display.scroll(string, delay=400) # scrolls a string across the display (more exciting than display.print) display.animate(image, delay, stride, start, wait=True, loop=False)
     display.animate(iterable, delay, wait=True, loop=False)